-Science gives field examinations twice a year at times scheduled by the department.
+Science concentration negotiate their own examination schedules.
+The Department of Political Science gives field examinations twice a year at times scheduled by the department.
 The examinations on policy and SPEA concentrations are written by the members of the Progress Review Committee representing those areas.